 (2012):

-Sleep EEG alterations: effects of different pulse-modulated radio frequency electromagnetic fields.
+Sleep EEG alterations: effects of pulsed magnetic fields versus pulse-modulated radio frequency electromagnetic fields

 Mohler E et al.